bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

 ## Notes/TODOs
 - Some of the things in here, specifically the `agent.ts` changes are now specifying the tests to the IAS test case here.
 Need to generalize some more before commiting back to Akrida
-- The tests recieve a credential and complete but overall mark it as a failure with a `Exception(b'')` message.
-TODO to figure out where it's not capping off the test to mark as success.
 - Need more testing out/hardening.
 Sometimes I get a 404 on the first cred issuance back from the IAS controller, may be a timing thing.
+(Update: I added a 1 second wait before calling issue, no more 404s so far...)